Patio Layout Ideas

 Size Up Your Space

-The first step in constructing a patio layout is figuring out the dimensions of the area.
-Whether you’re working with a vast terrace or a tiny balcony, knowing the square footage of your space is crucial.
-This information gives you realistic expectations for the types of activities your patio can accommodate and helps you avoid overcrowding.
+The first step in designing a patio layout is calculating the exact dimensions of your porch or deck.
+Whether you have a spacious terrace or a tiny balcony, knowing how much square footage you have to work with ensures your patio can accommodate your design without overcrowding.

-Begin by sketching the space you want to decorate.
-Grab a tape measure and map out your yard, including all borders such as fences, trees and landscaping, as well as pools and permanent structures like utility poles, sheds and pergolas.
-This lets you know how much room you have left for furniture.
+Begin by grabbing a pencil and paper and sketching the space you want to decorate.
+Use a tape measure and map out your yard, including all borders, fences, trees and landscaping, as well as structures like utility poles, sheds, ponds, pools and pergolas, to determine exactly how much room you have for furnishings.

 Once you have your measurements, think about how you want to use your outdoor living space.
-Do you want to have barbecues with family and friends?
+Do you want to host barbecues for family and friends?
 Looking for a place to unwind?
-Are you excited to host chic dinner parties under the stars?
-Keep all of this in mind as you begin to select furnishings.
+Want to invite colleagues over for chic dinner parties under the stars?
+Keep your aspirations in mind as you shop for furniture.

-The key to the right patio layout is optimizing the area to best suit your goals.
-If you enjoy hosting, make sure to account for extra seating as well as open paths for guests to move and mingle.
-For those who are all about lounging in the sun, consider incorporating a porch swing or hammock.
-For the poolside, storage is always a must.
+Optimizing your space is the key to creating a patio layout that best suits your goals.
+If you enjoy throwing parties, make sure to account for extra seating as well as open paths for guests to move and mingle.
+If spending lazy afternoons lounging or reading appeals to you, consider incorporating a porch swing or hammock into your design.

 How Can I Design My Own Patio?

-Once you know how your patio layout should function, you get to choose items that meet the needs of your space and plot out where each one will go.
+Once you know how your patio layout should function, choose items that meet the needs of your space and plot out where each one will go.
 Here are a few examples of how you can design a patio layout that fits your style and needs.

 When you’re looking for a zen-like haven from the world, you can find solace in your backyard.
 Choose a quiet spot that you can fill with comfortable pieces to create your ultimate tranquil outdoor space.